 There are many different causes depending on what particular disease is being referenced.
 However, a large amount of cardiovascular diseases involve a fatty build-up of plaque in the arteries that carry oxygen and nutrients to the rest of the body.
 Due to the build-up in the arteries, these nutrients cannot successfully travel throughout the body and the result is chest pain, stroke, or heart attack.

 The main cause of fatty plaque build-up is completely preventable.
 In summary, an unhealthy lifestyle is the main factor, and that can include lack of exercise, poor diet, obesity, and smoking.

 Cardiovascular Disease Studies

-A few randomized controlled trials of CABG over placebo, or "sham surgery"were recorded.
+A few randomized controlled trials (RCTs) of coronary artery bypass grafting (CABG) over placebo or "sham surgery" were recorded.
 In other words, no RCT has ever shown that CABG is better than placebo!

 Moerman et al (2002):

 - 67% improvement (subjective) after bil. internal mammary artery ligation (BIMAL)